 This is important for a couple of reasons, says founder Paula Minnis.
 “At GAIA, we are very focused on living lightly on the Earth and reducing our footprint as much as possible.
 GAIA means ‘Mother Earth’ after all!
 Not only does this benefit the environment by eliminating waste, but it also allows us to put the majority of our costs into labor, as opposed to materials.
 In other words, we’re investing more money in the people who make our product, which is what we’re all about!”

 Tim and Karla King both have day jobs in construction, but when they are not working they create sculptures from discarded junk and garage sale fodder for their side project, King’s Whimsy.
 A robot fashioned from old toys, garage tools, and kitchen tins was the couple’s first creation.
 Their menagerie has grown to include dogs, cats, elephants, golfers, and even a gardener.
-“Each one has its own personality, and every robot has made its new owner smile and appreciate the history of its intricate parts,” Karla says.
+“Each one has its own personality, and every robot has made its new owner smile and appreciates the history of its intricate parts,” Karla says.
 They sell their robots, along with other home goods they make from upcycled bits and bobs at Flea Style shows and other markets around Dallas-Fort Worth.

 The pieces produced by Jenny Grumbles Koziol of Uptown Country Home are larger in scale but no less unique.
 She refurbishes cast-off furniture destined for the curb, not only giving it a second life but turning it into one-of-a-kind decor.
 “Upcycling is advantageous because once the magic has been worked on an old, broken, or outdated piece, it becomes a special work of art,” she says.